dbckr/gigachat/Readme.md

 # Todo

+- Twitch IRC sometimes fails to init/connect on startup
 - Ability to quickly open/navigate browser to a stream
 - Reload emotes
 - Click user (or usernames in chat messages) to see their recent messages in channel